+The usefulness of the outdated RUSleeping meter in this study is questionable.
+In 2009, the RUS meter was considered the most appropriate, readily available and cost-effective device to measure apneic/hypopnoeic epsiodes.
+However, with the considerable advancement of technology, it must be stressed that future studies could achieve better compliance with a newer, less intrusive wrist worn device, for example the Watch-Pat 200.
+(17)

+As detailed by AASM guidelines, the RUS meter does not fulfill criteria to be a diagnostic device of OSA.
+It cannot measure oxygen saturations to correspond with arousals measured via EEG recordings.
+Therefore the AHI produced is a relatively weak measure.
+AASM guidelines state gold standard investigation to diagnose OSA is overnight observed polysomnography testing, however this is an impractical and expensive alternative.
+(1)

-In this study, a score ≥15 was used to preliminarily diagnose OSA.
+In this study, an RUS meter AHI score ≥15 was the positive screening value, used to demonstrate likely benefit from further investigation into OSA.
 This device is a relatively untested method of assessing OSA and had a high rate of non-compliance.
 Although thorough education was provided on ideal techniques for use, the sleep was unobserved so it is difficult to ascertain the validity of the results achieved.
-In 2009, RUS meter was considered the most appropriate and cost-effective device to measure apnoeic/hypopnoeic episodes, however, with advancing technology, future studies could achieve better compliance with a newer, less intrusive wrist worn device, for example the Watch-Pat 200.
-(17) Gold standard investigation as defined by AASM guidelines to diagnose OSA is overnight observed polysomnography testing, however this is an impractical and expensive alternative.
-(1)

-Of the 47 participants using the RUS meter, one had an AHI score of ≥15 (2%)Interestingly, her score was 42.6 placing her in the severe OSA category.
+Of the 47 participants using the RUS meter, one had an AHI score of ≥15 (2%), hence enough for diagnosis based on AASM guidelines.
+Interestingly, her score was 42.6 placing her in the severe OSA category.
 She had a complicated pregnancy and delivery including investigations for pre-eclampsia and the need for an emergency C-section due to fetal distress.
 These complications have all been found to be associated with OSA.
-(13-15) There are no other studies using the RUS meter in pregnancy.
-However, a study of 25 non-pregnant adults referred to a sleep centre with OSA found 18 participants (72%) had an AHI ≥5 and only 5 (25%) had an AHI ≥30.
-(21) It is difficult to compare these two studies directly and ultimately due to substantial technological advances over recent years the use of the RUS meter has been largely replaced by superior alternatives.
+(13-15) There are no other identifiable studies using the RUS meter in pregnancy.
+However, a study of 25 non-pregnant adults referred to a sleep centre with OSA found 18 participants (72%) had a RUS meter AHI ≥5 and only 5 (25%) had an AHI ≥30.
+(21) It is difficult to compare these two studies directly and ultimately, due to substantial technological advances over recent years the use of the RUS meter has been largely replaced by superior alternatives.

 There were a number of weaknesses identified following the implementation of this study.
 There was a high rate of attrition, with reasons not documented and unable to be ascertained.
 There is no evidence that women with high Epworth scores were less likely to attend the research clinics, although it is plausible that women with higher scores will be more tired during the day and hence less able to make appointments.
 There was also a high rate of non-compliance with the RUS meter, making it difficult to link results from the ESS questionnaire to the RUS meter results.

+With rapidly developing and advancing technology, further studies using newer and less intrusive sleep monitors would provide a more robust picture to demonstrate the prevalence of OSA.
+To further reduce drop out rates and improve compliance, participants should be given thorough education surrounding the devices and patient feedback regarding the acceptability and comfort of different devices should be sought.